AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Methodology

 \subsection{Proposed Framework: AsFT}

-Building on the observation that models' parameter updates along the harmful direction $d_{\text{harm}}$ significantly compromise the model’s safety.
-To address it, we propose a regularization-based fine-tuning method, AsFT (Anchoring Safety in Fine-Tuning).
-AsFT utilizes the alignment direction $d_{\text{aligned}}$ as an anchor to constrain updates within subspaces.
+Building on the observation that models' parameter updates along the harmful orthogonal direction $d^{\perp}_{\text{harm}}$ significantly compromise the model’s safety, we propose \textbf{AsFT} (Anchoring Safety in Fine-Tuning), which utilizes $d_{\text{aligned}}$ as an anchor to constrain updates within the ``narrow safety basin".

-\textbf{Key Idea.} Identifying the harmful update direction ($d_{\text{harm}}$) precisely is inherently challenging due to the variability in different harmful data distributions and the structural differences across model architectures.
-However, the alignment direction $d_{\text{aligned}}$ is relatively easy to access and has been discussed by previous studies~\cite{hsu2024safe,zhu2024locking}.
-Therefore, we approximate these directions using the orthogonal complement of $d_{\text{aligned}}$, denoted as $d_\perp$, which effectively captures potential harmful subspaces.
-The pipeline, illustrated in \autoref{fig_pipeline}, outlines the key steps, including 1) computing $d_{\text{aligned}}$ and 2) incorporating a regularization term to suppress updates along $d_\perp$.
+\textbf{Key Idea.} Identifying the purely harmful update direction is challenging due to the variability in harmful data distributions and differences in model architectures.
+In contrast, the alignment direction $d_{\text{aligned}}$ is relatively more accessible.
+Therefore,, we approximate the harmful direction using its orthogonal complement, $d^{\perp}_{\text{harm}}$, which captures potential harmful subspaces.
+The pipeline in Fig.~\ref{fig_pipeline} outlines the key steps: 1) computing $d_{\text{aligned}}$ and 2) incorporating a regularization term to suppress updates along $d^{\perp}_{\text{harm}}$.

-\textbf{Decomposition of Parameter Updates.} To analyze parameter updates during fine-tuning, we decompose parameter updates $\Delta \mathbf{W}$ into components along the alignment direction $d_{\text{aligned}}$ (defined in \autoref{aligned}) and its orthogonal complement $d_\perp$.
-This decomposition allows us to isolate updates that may contribute to harmful behaviors.
-The decomposition is achieved using projection matrices:
+\textbf{Decomposition of Parameter Updates.} To analyze parameter updates during fine-tuning, we decompose parameter updates $\Delta \mathbf{W}$ into components along the alignment direction $d_{\text{aligned}}$ and its orthogonal $d^{\perp}_{\text{harm}}$.
+This decomposition allows us to isolate updates that may contribute to harmful behaviors, achieved through projection matrices:

-where $C_{\text{aligned}}$ projects parameter updates onto $d_{\text{aligned}}$ and its orthogonal component $C_\perp$ accordingly projects updates onto the remaining orthogonal subspace as follows:
+where $C_{\text{aligned}}$ projects parameter updates onto $d_{\text{aligned}}$ and its orthogonal component $C^{\perp}_{\text{harm}}$ accordingly projects updates onto the remaining orthogonal subspace as follows: